ff6347/c2c/README.md

 c2c
 ===

-A collection of sketches for teaching computer to computer communication @FH-Potsdam.
+A collection of sketches for teaching computer to computer communication [@FH-Potsdam](https://github.com/FH-Potsdam).
-These sketches are also part of the course ["Eingabe, Ausgabe.
-Grundlagen der prozessorientierten Gestaltung"](https://incom.org/workspace/4693) by Monika Hoinkis & Fabian Morón Zirfas
+These sketches are also part of the course series "Eingabe, Ausgabe.
+Grundlagen der prozessorientierten Gestaltung" by Monika Hoinkis & Fabian Morón Zirfas [@FH-Potsdam](https://github.com/FH-Potsdam)

 ##Needed Komponents